RichardEssery/FSM/README.md

 **Documentation not yet complete!**

 The Factorial Snow Model (FSM) is a multi-physics energy balance model of accumulation and melt of snow on the ground.
-The model includes 5 parameterizations that can be switched on or off independently, giving 32 possible model configurations.
-Each configuration is identified by a decimal number between 0 and 31.
+The model includes 5 parameterizations that can be switched on or off independently, giving 32 possible model configurations identified by decimal numbers between 0 and 31.
 The corresponding 5 digit binary number n<sub>a</sub>n<sub>c</sub>n<sub>d</sub>n<sub>e</sub>n<sub>w</sub> has digits n<sub>a</sub> for prognostic snow albedo, n<sub>c</sub> for variable thermal conductivity, n<sub>d</sub> for prognostic snow density, n<sub>e</sub> for stability adjustment of the turbulent exchange coefficient and n<sub>w</sub> for prognostic liquid water content; the digits are 0 if a parametrization is switched off and 1 if it is switched.
 A full description will be given in a forthcoming paper.

 ## Building the model